What Behaviors are Considered Criteria for a Hostile Work Environment?

 The victim can, of course, be the person who is being harassed, but could also be anyone else affected by the behavior.

-COVID-19 and the Hostile Working Environment
+Serious Outbreaks and the Hostile Working Environment

-If you need to enforce your rights with your employer for your protection; if you have been retaliated against for demanding a safe work environment; or if you have been wrongfully terminated because of your fear of working in an unsafe environment, we can help.
+If you need to enforce your rights with your employer for your protection, if you have been retaliated against for demanding a safe work environment, or if you have been wrongfully terminated because of your fear of working in an unsafe environment, we can help.

 Contact an attorney at the Smithey Law Group, LLC, today!
 We have many years of combined experience in employment law, and we can take action if you have been retaliated against or terminated for insisting on a safe work environment.